alexiusvdt/learning-list/README.md

 * make a procfile:
   make `Procfile` (with NO extension) in the same dir as requirements.txt and enter the following text & save: `web: gunicorn learning_log.wsgi --log-file`

+* make your git commits & push

+* deploy to heroku:

+from the environment
+  * `heroku login`